Easy As Cookies

 Two hands cupped around a ground beef and rice mixture to shape a patty.

-1. Shape the mixture into 8 patties that fit nicely in the palm of your hand.
-Pack them together like you're shaping a snowball, and make them all around the same shape and height.
-I flatten patties without bacon slightly to make them easier to cut with a fork.
+Two: Shape the mixture into eight ¾ inch patties that fit nicely in the palm of your hand.
+Pack them together like you're shaping a snowball.

 8 fake steak patties with bacon wrapped around them, secured with a toothpick, on a broiler sheet, before being baked.

-1. Arrange the fake steak patties on broiler pan (affiliate link) without the sides touching.
+Three: Arrange the fake steak patties on broiler pan without the sides touching.

 8 fake steak patties wrapped in bacon, on a broiler pan after being baked.

-Once the fake steak patties are formed, you can refrigerate them for a day before cooking them.
+Once you shape the fake steak patties, you can refrigerate them for a day before cooking them.
 Cold patties should be cooked for the longer baking time.

-Fake steak is a pretty heavy entree, so I prefer to have a green vegetable, like broccoli, Brussels sprouts, or green beans alongside it.
-I never have anything starchy with it, since the patties already include rice.
+Fake steak is a heavy entree, so I always serve it with a green vegetable, like broccoli, Brussels sprouts, or green beans.
+Since the patties have rice worked into them, you don't need a starchy side.

-Leftover cooked fake steak is good in the fridge for a few days, although we usually eat it quickly.
+Leftover cooked fake steak is good in the fridge for a few days; my husband and I usually fight over the leftovers.
 Reheat it in a covered container for 30 seconds at a time until it's as warm as you'd like.

-Since I've been purchasing my ground beef from a local farm in one-pound packages, I always use 3 pounds and made a double batch of Fake Steak.
-Rather than cook them all at once, I freeze half of the patties to have for another meal.
-It's not much more prep work, and saves you a lot of time in the future!
+I often buy ground beef in larger or smaller packages than I need, so I make a double batch of Fake Steak and freeze half of the uncooked patties to have for another meal.
+It's not much more prep work, and saves you a lot of time in the future.

 4 raw patties of Fake Steak, on a sheet of waxed paper.

-1. Place the patties on a sheet of waxed paper on a freezer-safe plate or pan, without them touching.
+Place uncooked patties on a sheet of waxed paper or plastic wrap on a freezer-safe plate or pan, without them touching.
 Freeze until firm.

 A freezer bag containing Fake Steak patties has written on it, "Fake Steak 6/2/25.
 Thaw in fridge overnight.
 Bake 450F 20-25 min."